 Through the education of physicians, nurses, biomedical scientists, and technicians in allied health professions-and an overriding concern for the care of patients-Vanderbilt University Medical Center strives to improve the health of the individual.
 Through scholarship and research leading to new knowledge about the nature, treatment, and prevention of disease, the Medical Center contributes to the improvement of the health of all.
 Facilities Vanderbilt University Hospital The hospital is a dramatic, twin-tower structure of red brick, especially equipped to provide complex and vital services to its patients, continuing Vanderbilt's century-old tradition of offering the best in patient care.
 Routinely, more than 25 percent of patients seen in the Hospitals are from states other than Tennessee, with the majority coming from Kentucky, Alabama, and Mississippi.
 Children's Hospital of Vanderbilt University Medical Center Located on the fourth, fifth, and sixth floors of the University Hospital, the Children's Hospital meets the unique medical needs of infants and children.
 Specialty units include neonatal intensive care and a children's kidney center.
-Vanderbilt Child and Adolescent Psychiatric Hospital Opened in 1985 as a joint venture of VUMC and the Hospital Corporation of America, this hospital provides care for children and adolescents with general psychiatric problems, chemical dependency, and psychosomatic and neuropsychiatric problems.
+The Vanderbilt Psychiatric Hospital Opened in 1985 as a joint venture of VUMC and the Hospital Corporation of America, this hospital provides care for children and adolescents with general psychiatric problems, chemical dependency, and psychosomatic and neuropsychiatric problems.
 The hospital is a regional referral center for middle Tennessee and serves as a teaching and research facility for medical students and resident physicians in psychiatry.
 The Vanderbilt Clinic The 535,000 square foot Vanderbilt Clinic houses more than eighty-five medical specialty practice areas, the clinical laboratories, a center for comprehensive cancer treatment, a day surgery center, and the Children's Hospital Outpatient Center.
 The clinic was opened in February 1988.
-Stallworth Rehabilitation Center.
-The Stallworth Rehabilitation Center and Institute for the Crippled, on the first floor of the clinic, combines physical, occupational, and speech therapy to provide comprehensive, multidisciplinary rehabilitation care in a single location.
-Rudolph A. Light Hall Completed in 1977, Light Hall provides classroom and laboratory space for students in the School of Medicine.
+Stallworth Rehabilitation Hospital Opened in 1993, this up-to-the-minute hospital is the only freestanding facility of its kind in Middle Tennessee.
+The eighty-bed hospital provides both inpation and outpatient rehabilitation services to adults and children who have suffered strokes, head or spinal cord injuries, or have other orthopaedic or neurological diseases requiring rehabilitation.
+The hospital contains the Junior Chamber of Commerce Clinic Bowl Gymnasium, which is specially designed for handicapped sports, including basketball, volleybalol, and indoor tennis.
+The Vanderbilt Center for Multiple Sclerosis is also housed in the hospital.
+Medical Center 19 Rudolph A. Light Hall Completed in 1977, Light Hall provides classroom and laboratory space for students in the School of Medicine.
 It houses the department of biochemistry, the department of molecular physics and biophysics, and the Howard Hughes Medical Institute.
-Named for Dr. Rudolph A. Light, former professor of surgery and member of the Board of Trust, Light Hall is connected by tunnels to Medical Center North and to the hospital and by Medical Center 1 bridge to the Medical Research Building and the Veterans Administration Medical Center.
+Named for Dr. Rudolph A. Light, former professor of surgery and member of the Board of Trust, Light Hall is connected by tunnels to Medical Center North and to the hospital and by bridge to the Medical Research Building and the Veterans Administration Medical Center.
 Medical Research Building Laboratories and academic space for pharmacology, biochemistry, and molecular physiology and biophysics are housed in the Medical Research Building.
 The eight-story building, opened in 1989, is also home to the A. B. Hancock Jr. Memorial Laboratory for Cancer Research and the positron emission tomography (PET) scanner.
 The building is linked to Light Hall on all levels and shares an underground level with The Vanderbilt Clinic.
 The Vanderbilt Clinic and the Veterans Administration Medical Center are connected to the Medical Research Building by a bridge.